 3. Reflexive-corrective stage.

-Guess one more riddle:
+Guess another one riddle:

-Troika, Troika has arrived,
+Troika, troika has arrived,

 The horses in that trio are white,

-Belokosa, white-faced.
+White-haired, white-faced.

-How she waved her sleeve
+How she waved her sleeve -

-All covered with silver.
+Everything was covered with silver.

-(Winter and winter months) .
+(Winter and Winter months ) .

-name winter months.
+Name winter months.

 Elena Novikova

-Synopsis of the GCD "Winter phenomena in inanimate nature."
+Abstract of the GCD “Winter phenomena in inanimate nature.”

-Topic: Winter phenomena in inanimate nature.
+Subject: Winter phenomena in inanimate nature.

 Program content: